Euphorbia pulvinata Marloth

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Euphorbias are very easy to care for.
+Euphorbias are very easy to care for plants.
 They require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.

 Euphorbias need well-draining soil and lots of sunlight.
-They are not particular about soil pH, but they cannot tolerant wet soil.
+They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
-If you are growing them in containers or your soil is poor, feed with a half-strength fertilizer monthly… – See more at: How to Grow and Care for Euphorbia
+If you are growing them in containers or your soil is poor, feed with a half-strength fertilizer monthly.
+See more at How to Grow and Care for Euphorbia.